 What is agreed value car insurance?

-With agreed-value car insurance, your insurer will pay a pre-agreed amount if your car is totaled instead of the actual market value.
-Agreed-value car insurance is most beneficial for classic cars.
+With agreed-value car insurance, car insurance companies will pay a pre-agreed amount if your car is totaled instead of the actual market value.
+Agreed-value car insurance is most beneficial for classic car owners.

 Free Car Insurance Comparison